juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 "vcpkg search" or "vcpkg list" to see all packages supported.
 Before install vcpkg, for visual studio should be installed "Desktop Development With C++" and languaje should be set to "English"

+It seems fine once you get "Installing package libfreenect2[core,opengl]:x86-windows... done".

+Testing the frame with ktb.